thu-coai/cotk/docs/meta/dataloader.rst

 * :class:`MultiTurnDialog`
 * :class:`SentenceClassification`.

-Choose a adequate class for your task, and it would be the simplest and best way to build a dataloader.
+Choose an adequate class for your task, and it would be the simplest and best way to build a dataloader.

+.. _fast_dataloader:

 Fast Initialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^